t-webber/jet-centre/docs/database.md

 CREATE ROLE your_pg_user CREATEDB LOGIN PASSWORD 'your_pg_password';
 ```

-Finally, create a file named `.env.local` at the root of your project (if it doesn't already exist).
-In that file, add the following variable.
-You can put whatever name you want for _your_pg_database_name_.
+Finally, inside the `.env.local` file add the following variable.
+You can put whatever name you want to _your_pg_database_name_.

 ```bash
 DB_URL="postgresql://your_pg_role:your_pg_password@localhost:5432/your_pg_database_name?schema=public"